Ghislaine Maxwell poses for sketch artists as jury appears far from verdict

 Jurors asked the court in a note if they should prepare to deliberate through New Year’s Eve on Friday and the weekend, signaling a long road ahead.

-On Tuesday, Judge Alison Nathan ominously warned the parties she fears it is inevitable that omicron will come to the courtroom and infect a juror or “trial participant,” all but ensuring a mistrial.
+On Tuesday, Judge Alison Nathan warned the parties she fears it is inevitable that the COVID-19 omicron variant will come to the courtroom and infect a juror or “trial participant,” all but ensuring a mistrial.

 “I am going to ask that deliberations continue going forward on the schedule every day this week until a verdict is reached, so please make yourselves available should it be necessary to sit for deliberations for the remainder of the week,” she told the jury.

-“(False) memories.
-Once they’re constructed in somebody’s mind, either by external suggestion or by autosuggestion, could be very vivid, detailed.
-People can be confident about them, people can be emotional about them, even though they’re false,” said Loftus.
+“(False) memories — once they’re constructed in somebody’s mind, either by external suggestion or by autosuggestion — could be very vivid, detailed.
+People can be confident about them, people can be emotional about them, even though they’re false,” Loftus said.

 Jurors also wanted a refresher on testimony from two FBI agents and Shawn, the ex-boyfriend of an alleged victim, Carolyn.
 He told the jury he used to drop his teenage girlfriend off at Epstein’s Palm Beach mansion to perform massages in the 1990s.
 Carolyn testified Maxwell and Epstein sexually abused her during those encounters.